Vasanthagokul/pyspark-project/README.md

   + The other dataset was used for random forest classification

-**This entire project was done in Apache Spark using its python wrapper class 'pyspark'**
+**This entire project was done in Apache Spark using its python wrapper class 'pyspark'** **Plese use git lfs clone to clone the repo as the datasets might not be able to be accessed from a simple zip download**